Rohan-Vij/ytdownloader/README.md

 Some simple Python programs using the pytube package to download videos.

 ###
-The only module require so far is pytube:
+The only module required so far is pytube:
 `pip install pytube`
 or
 `pip3 install pytube`